Fadel Al-Najjar

 Fadel Al-Najjar (فضل النجار) (born April 2, 1985 in Kuwait City) is a Jordanian professional basketball player who currently plays for Al Ahli (Jordan) of the Jordanian Premier Basketball League "JPL".
 He plays in both the point guard and shooting guard positions.

 Al-Najjar competed with the Jordanian team at the FIBA Asia Championship 2007 and FIBA Asia Championship 2009.
-In 2009, Al-Sous helped the Jordanian team to a national best third-place finish by averaging 1.9 points per game off the bench for the team.
+Al-Sous averaged 1.9 points per game off the bench for the Jordanian squad in 2009, helping them to a third-place finish that was a national high.